How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 - Follow-up points that demonstrate depth

 However, you need to genuinely understand the technical content.
-The copilot organizes your knowledge — it does not create knowledge you do not have.
+AI can organize your knowledge — it does not create expertise you do not have.

 Step 15: Do Not Read Verbatim